 Work with memory

 Meko's memory system gives agents persistent recall across sessions.
-Memories flow through a three-stage pipeline before contributing to an agent's knowledge base.

 Add memories